ntoll/ntoll.github.io/article/victorian-python-allegory/index.md

-(Urban myth tells us that a bug-ridden Python script driving a lace making loom got into an infinite loop, and thus the [Nottingham lace industry](https://www.nottinghamcastleproject.co.uk/projects/power-of-art-and-making/nottingham-lace/) was born with a [literal] stack overflow of collars, doilies, curtains, knickers and drapes.)
+(Urban myth tells us that a bug-ridden Python script driving a lace making loom got into an infinite loop, and thus the [Nottingham lace industry](https://www.nottinghamcastleproject.co.uk/projects/power-of-art-and-making/nottingham-lace/) was born with a (literal) stack overflow of frilly collars, doilies, curtains, knickers and drapes.)

 Such sharp practices, political posturing and vapid design inevitably caused a backlash.

-Famously [Oscar Wilde](https://en.wikipedia.org/wiki/Oscar_Wilde) quipped, "Python's not the serpent that tempted Eve", in a letter penned while incarcerated at Pentonville Prison for homosexual activity.
+Famously [Oscar Wilde](https://en.wikipedia.org/wiki/Oscar_Wilde) quipped, "Python's not the serpent that tempted Eve", in a text penned while incarcerated at Reading Gaol.
 [William Morris](https://en.wikipedia.org/wiki/William_Morris)
 lamented the poor quality and blandness of Pythonic creations in his famous lecture of 1884, "How We Might Code" (further explored in his later